 What if there was a way to see how many calories you've burned or how many steps you took this week - all from your wrist?
-With the trackers on your watch, you can take charge of your fitness and wellness.
-For example, you can track your workouts or your sleeping habits.
+With the trackers on your Galaxy Watch, Galaxy Watch Active, or Galaxy Watch3, you can take charge of your fitness and wellness.
+For example, you can track your workouts, weight loss, and your sleeping habits.
 There's even a breathing program to manage stress.

 Note: Available screens and settings may vary by provider, phone, or watch.

 Make sure you're catching enough z's.
 Your wellness depends on it.
 Don't worry, your watch automatically records your sleep using motion data or heart rate.

 Press the Power key, and then navigate to and tap Samsung Health.
 Swipe to and tap the Sleep tracker to view your data.
 If you swipe up in the tracker and tap Settings, you can use the Record REM sleep feature to manage how the watch measures your sleep.
 When the switch is on, your sleep stages will be measured based on your heart rate.
 When off, your sleep pattern will be measured based on body movement.
 The Galaxy Watch3 will automatically use the best method to measure your sleep cycle.